AjayShukla007/Journey_100dayOfCode/Readme.md

 - Learning about Backtracking and Bit Manipulation

 #### Backtracking :
-- Solved SubSets II medium level on leetcode with tc of O(n ^ 2) and sc of O(1) Beats 73.80% in runtime with JavaScript
+- Solved SubSets II medium level on leetcode with tc of O(n^2) and sc of O(1) Beats 73.80% in runtime with JavaScript